 Note: The admissions processes for each school are independent of each other.
 SMU will be responsible for the entire period that the students are in their course of study at SMU, while Duke-NUS will engageme with students prior to their graduation from SMU, and for subsequent admissions into the MD programme.

 - Applicants must indicate an interest in applying for the “SMU-Duke-NUS Medicine Pathway” in their Undergraduate Application Form during the online SMU Application Exercise.

-- Completed applications will be reviewed and selected applicants will be invited for interviews.
+- Completed applications will be screened after the 1st Common Acceptance deadline in mid-May and only selected applicants will be invited for interviews from mid-July onwards.